prod-feng/Install-TensorFlow-on-CentOS-7-from-source/README.md

 4. If everything goes fine when compiled, then you will be able to build a pip package of the TnesorFlow.
    > ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg

-After it is done, you can then install the build TensorFlow package:
+After it is done, you can then install the built TensorFlow package:

    >pip install /tmp/tensorflow_pkg//tensorflow-1.12.0-cp37-cp37m-linux_x86_64.whl